A team of researchers based in Innsbruck reports sending light entangled with quantum information over a 50-kilometer-long stretch of optic fiber.

 "[50 km] is two orders of magnitude further than was previously possible and is a practical distance to start building inter-city quantum networks," says Ben Lanyon, the Ph.D. and experimental physicist at the Austrian Academy of Sciences who led the research.

-One of the most appealing prospects of quantum internet is that it should be completely tap-proof.
+One of the most appealing prospects of a quantum internet is that it should be completely tap-proof.
 Information in such a network is encrypted and unbreakable, and any interference with the signal readily apparent.

 However, quantum information cannot be copied, so it wouldn't work through your router.